anshu3769/InsightDS_Pharmacy_Counting/README.md

             Key = Drug Name
             Value = List of subscribers by their id

     2) The input file is read line by line and the values in the dictionaries are updated as follows:
+        -> If the record is valid (validity checks like number of fields in the record are correct, drug cost and id are numbers not strings, last name, first name, drug names are strings etc)
             -> If the drug in new to the dictionary a)Initialize the prescribers count to 1
-            b)Store the prescibers count and drug cost against its name in Dictionary 1
+                b)Store the prescribers count and drug cost against its name in Dictionary 1
                 c) Store the prescribers id against the drug name in Dictionary 2.

            Point to be noted = First name and last name of two prescribers can be same but the id must be unique.

             -> If the drug already exists
                 a)Check if the prescribers id is present in the list of ids against that drug name in Dictionary 2.
                     -> If present, do nothing
                     -> If not present, add the id to the list of prescribers in Dictionary 2 -> Update the cost of the drug in Dictionary 1 -> Update the count of the prescribers with lentgh of the list against that drug in Dictionary 2.
      3) Sort the Dictionary 1 after all the entries are available in the dictionary
      4) Store the dictionary to the output file.